Canon 70D vs Nikon D7200

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 70D has a touchscreen, while the D7200 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The 70D has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the D7200 does not have a selfie-screen.

 Concerning the storage of imaging data, both the 70D and the D7200 write their files to SDXC cards.
 The D7200 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 70D only has one slot.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 70D and Nikon D7200 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.